AccessibilityRG/MFD-mobile/README.md

 Copyright (C) 2017.
 Digital Geography Group / Accessibility Research Group, University of Helsinki (Järv, Tenkanen & Toivonen).
 Programmed by: Henrikki Tenkanen, University of Helsinki, Finland.

+#### Check the latest version!

+This repository is a version that comes with the article mentioned above.

 ## Purpose: